JonathanLink/icg-group1/README.md

 * P to select the forth and last handle
 * X to move along the X-axe
 * Y to move along the Y-axe
-* Z to move along the z-axe
+* Z to move along the Z-axe
 * UP ARROW to increase value
 * DOWN ARROW to decrease value
 * LEFT ARROW to increase step value
 * RIGHT ARROW to decrease step value
-* ENTER to write the 4 handles coordinates into the console
+* ENTER to output the 4 handles coordinates into the console

 # Perlin Mode: